s-flores/SimpleTweet/README.md

   - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 - [X] User can refresh tweets timeline by pulling down to refresh

+  - [X] User can click a “Compose” icon in the Action Bar on the top right
+  - [X] User can then enter a new tweet and post this to twitter
+  - [X] User is taken back to home timeline with **new tweet visible** in timeline
+  - [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [X] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented:

 - [ ] User can view more tweets as they scroll with infinite pagination